DouniaBK/joe_and_the_chick/README.md

 ## Testing
 ### Python Interactive Debugging:
 ![interactive debugging ](images/screenshot_debug_coordinates.png)

-- Logical error and bugs were resolved using the interactive Python debugging console, to manully step through the code line by line and inspecting the progression of local and global variables.
-E.g. to improve collision detection, between the snake and the chick due to the terminals specific drawing behavior of emojis.
+- Logical errors and bugs were resolved using the interactive Python debugging console, to manually step through the code line by line and inspect the progression of local and global variables.
+E.g. to improve collision detection, between the snake and the chick due to the terminal's specific drawing behavior of emojis.

 ### Manual Testing
-- The game has been thoughly tested in the local(Gitpod) terminal as well as the Heroku terminal.
-Error resolved in this manner were often related to the size of the text or barriers not being displayed equally in both terminals.
+- The game has been thoroughly tested in the local(Gitpod) terminal as well as the Heroku terminal.
+Error resolved in this manner was often related to the size of the text or barriers not being displayed equally in both terminals.

-- For learning purposes, the menu and the object-oriented version of the game were drafted in seperate files before being copied back into run.py, where development continued.
+- For learning purposes, the menu and the object-oriented version of the game were drafted in separate files before being copied back into run.py, where development continued.
 The files menu.py and game.py have been deleted.

 - The entire code has been validated by the CI Python Linter(PEP8 Python validator) provided by Code Institute and no errors were reported.

 ## Deployment

- The game was development and deployed using the Code Institute's mock terminal for Heroku.
+ The game was developed and deployed using the Code Institute's mock terminal for Heroku.

  * I followed the steps provided by the Code Institute for a smooth
      deployment, which are: